Competition

 Proposed topic papers:

-Papers released to Voting Delegates on May 8; ballot due May 22
+Papers released to Voting Delegates by May 8; ballot due May 22.
+All topic papers can be viewed here.

 Time Limits for LD